Nathalie Perrey

 Nathalie Perrey (born Marie–Therese Amelie Perrey; 28 February 1929 - 25 March 2012) was a French actress, best known for her many years working with director Jean Rollin.
 Her long career also included regular work as a film editor and script supervisor.

 Career

-Perrey worked for more than forty years in the French film industry, most notably as an actress.
+Perrey worked for nearly four decades in the French film industry., most notably as an actress.
 She appeared in many small or supporting roles, and is best known for her work with director Jean Rollin in various productions over a thirty-year period.
 Perrey made her film debut in 1969 in Rollin's La vampire nue, his second feature film.
 She went on to play minor roles in a number of his other films, including La rose de fer, Lèvres de sang, 'La nuit des traquées, Les paumées du petit matin, Perdues dans New York, Les deux orphelines vampires, La fiancée de Dracula and La nuit des horloges.